6 Flat Fee MLS Companies in Richmond

 How would a Richmond seller benefit from a flat fee MLS service?

-This option works best for sellers comfortable managing key aspects of an FSBO sale, especially if their home is appealing and market conditions are strong.
+This option works best for sellers who are comfortable managing key aspects of an FSBO sale, especially if their home is appealing and market conditions are strong.

 Pros and cons of using a flat fee MLS listing service